The Photo Ark: Awards

-Reaction
+Reception

 Mike Norton, executive vice president of Norton Outdoor Advertising wrote in Billboard Insider that "In this era of division and hyper-partisanship, Photo Ark is a uniting cause.
 Photo Ark has earned support and respect across the political spectrum, from Harrison Ford to hunters."

 In March 2017, Publishers Weekly reviewed The Photo Ark, commenting that the photos use black-and-white backgrounds to highlight the animals, and snapshots of the photographing process are included as well.
 The article says that "Sartore more than succeeds in his goal to provide people with an opportunity to become aware of these animals, many endangered, before they disappear."

 In July 2017, The National Press Photographers Association reported that Sartore's goal is to photograph animals before they go extinct, but surmises that he may run out of time for many species.
 "It has taken 10 years so far to photograph about 6,500 of the estimated 12,000 species he wants to record.
 Sartore estimates it will take him 15 more years to finish...
-The first batch appears in 'The Photo Ark,' and its assortment of creatures is fascinating...
+The first batch appears in The Photo Ark, and its assortment of creatures is fascinating...
 [The book] will change the way you think of turning a field or forest into the next mall or housing development."
-In reality, the 12,000th species was added to the Ark in November 2021, and a new goal of photographing 15,000 species was set.
+The 12,000th species was added to the Ark in November 2021, and a new goal of photographing 15,000 species was set.